cytoscape/cytoscape.js-cxtmenu/README.md

   fillColor: 'rgba(0, 0, 0, 0.75)', // the background colour of the menu
   activeFillColor: 'rgba(1, 105, 217, 0.75)', // the colour used to indicate the selected command
   activePadding: 20, // additional size in pixels for the active command
-  indicatorSize: 24, // the size in pixels of the pointer to the active command
+  indicatorSize: 24, // the size in pixels of the pointer to the active command, will default to the node size if the node size is smaller than the indicator size,
   separatorWidth: 3, // the empty spacing in pixels between successive commands
   spotlightPadding: 4, // extra spacing in pixels between the element and the spotlight
   adaptativeNodeSpotlightRadius: false, // specify whether the spotlight radius should adapt to the node size